fabrice-niyongabo/hotels-and-co-challenge/README.md

 ## Deployed version of the app

-(click here to see the app in action)[https://hotels-and-co.vercel.app/]
+Click the following to see the app in action: https://hotels-and-co.vercel.app/